saylesss88/nix-book/src/nix/hardening_NixOS.md

 - As the name states, `nixpkgs-unstable` is less stable and an update is more likely to cause your system to fail to build due to breaking changes in Nix expressions.

+- I personally use unstable for everything, but I don't mind having to fix issues that arise.

 ---